Wall Street’s rally stalls on hot jobs, cold earnings data - KESQ

 AP Business Writer

-NEW YORK (AP) — Wall Street’s rally is stalling Friday, as a stunningly strong report on the U.S. job market sends investments on another dizzying roller-coaster ride.
+NEW YORK (AP) — Wall Street’s rally is stalling Friday, as a stunningly strong report on the U.S. job market takes investments on another dizzying roller-coaster ride.

-Stocks opened with sharp losses and then erased them all, before falling back again.
+Stocks opened with sharp losses, then nearly erased them all.
 The bond market, meanwhile, was more decisive in thinking the strong jobs data may push the Federal Reserve to get firmer on high interest rates, which hurt the economy and markets.

 The market already looked like it was set to weaken before the jolting jobs report dropped.
 Late Thursday, several of Wall Street’s most influential companies reported weaker profit for the latest quarter than analysts expected.